 Designed for weddings with style, sophistication and panache, it’s not necessarily an “essential” planning resource BUT it does cover everything you need to know about planning a wedding and it is BEAUTIFUL, which makes it a pretty epic gift for anyone planning a wedding.

-Other guides you may want to consider include Style Me Vintage: Weddings: An Inspirational Guide to Styling the Perfect Vintage Wedding by Annabel Beeforth of Love My Dress fame, Style Me Pretty Weddings: Inspiration and Ideas for an Unforgettable Celebration by Abby Larson and the Debrett’s Wedding Guide.
+Other guides you may want to consider include Rock My Wedding: Your Day Your Way by Charlotte O’Shea, Style Me Vintage: Weddings: An Inspirational Guide to Styling the Perfect Vintage Wedding by Annabel Beeforth, Style Me Pretty Weddings: Inspiration and Ideas for an Unforgettable Celebration by Abby Larson and the Debrett’s Wedding Guide.

 When your wedding venue forms such an integral part of your big day, selecting the one that’s right for you can be a tad overwhelming and extremely time consuming.
 Where do you start and how do you even begin to choose between stunning stately homes, industrially chic city spaces or rustically romantic country barns..?

 Step in Coco Wedding Venues – the ultimate wedding venue directory for couples looking for pretty, luxe, stylish, unique, bespoke or cool wedding venues.

 With the ability to search for, filter and shortlist venues according to location, venue type and eight simple style categories – Bohemian Beats, Rustic Romance, Modern Vintage, Classic Elegance, City Chic, Coastal Cool, Delicious Destination and The Luxe Edit – Coco Wedding Venues has both transformed and simplified the way in which the wedding industry and couples alike now search for the perfect venue.